 Combating negative life events, increasing self-esteem and self-confidence, developing skills and assisting with transitioning from child care to adult independence are key areas of focus for the work with children and young people within this project.
 It is hoped that through engaging with Fostering the Future, foster carers will feel better equipped to meet the needs of fostered children.

-For more information on Fostering the Future call Mikhaila Woods or Lauren Hinds on 028 9070 5056
+For more information on Fostering the Future call Mikhaila Woods or Katy Broadhurst on 028 9070 5056

 'Maybe I’m not as broken as I’ve sometimes felt’ are the words of 18-year-old Johnny reflecting on his experiences of foster care.

 Johnny’s story is one of 13 told by looked after young people and their foster carers in a book published by The Fostering Network Northern Ireland.

 As well as the book, the Not So Broken project included an exhibition of artistic work by over 100 children and young people in foster care across Northern Ireland.
 The exhibition was held over five days at the Crescent Arts Centre in Belfast, and was opened by Communities Minister Paul Givan.

 The third element of the Not So Broken project was a short, moving animation in which young people from Northern Ireland share either experiences of foster care.

 Step Up Step Down

 Step Up Step Down is funded by The Big Lottery Fund as part of their Reaching Out Supporting Families programme.
 This five-year project aims to prevent children, who are on the periphery of the care system, from being taken into care and instead support them to stay within their own homes.
 The operates within the south Eastern Health and Social Care Trust area.